 The All Abilities Playground is a fully fenced playground that is bound to entertain the little ones.
 A series of concrete paths are especially great for those learning to navigate their ‘wheels.’
 The flying foxes are the star attraction of this playground, with one flying fox catering for all abilities.
-Other items include a swing, crawling tunnel, merry-go-round, navigator panel and ball maze, with new items being added.
+Other items include a large fort, swings, crawling tunnel, play and music panels and a merry-go-round, with new items still being added.
 There are several areas to sit, though shade is minimal at this stage as the trees are still maturing.
-I loved the fact the visibility in the playground area was unobstructed, which is favourable when you have more than one child to keep an eye on.
+I love the fact the playgrounds are fully fenced, which is favourable when you have more than one child to keep an eye on.

 Adjacent to the All Abilities Playground you will find another fully fenced playground which includes the usual playground items such as a slide, climbing frame, sand area and bridges.
-Most of this play area is covered/shaded and is next to the picnic tables/BBQ facilities.
+Part of this play area is covered/shaded and is next to the picnic tables and BBQ facilities.

 Selling local native plant species to the public, the Community Nursery also offers advice on plants suited to different locations and soil types, as well as methods for propagation.

 The paths leading from the carpark and throughout the area are flat and mostly concrete making them easily accessible for wheelchairs and prams.
 There is a disabled toilet attached to the main building.
 The All Abilities Playground caters for children of all ages and abilities and enables them to interact with their family and friends, whilst having fun in a safe and stimulating environment.

 - Two playgrounds (both fully fenced)

 - Climbing nets